astronomer/astro-sdk/README.md

     customers = get_customers()
     features = join_orders_and_customers(customers, agg_orders)
     simple_df = perform_dataframe_transformation(df=features)
-    # By defining the output_table int the invocation, we are telling astro where to put the result dataframe
+    # By defining the output_table in the invocation, we are telling astro where to put the result dataframe
     dataframe_action_to_sql(
         simple_df, output_table=Table(table_name="result", conn_id="my_postgres_conn")
     )